guillealfaro/Youtube/README.md

-Welcome to my React project!
+Welcome to my React YouTube clone!
 This project served as a hands-on learning experience for me to delve into React and deepen my understanding of its core concepts.

 Goals:
 Learn about React components and their interactions.
 Gain proficiency in managing states, mastering JavaScript fundamentals, and passing data via props.
 Explore React hooks, with a particular focus on useState.